Who is Senserva

-Senserva’s technology is focused on gathering deep insights about user security from Azure Active Directory (and related technologies including SharePoint Online, OneDrive, Exchange Online) and integrating these into Azure Sentinel.
+Senserva’s technology is focused on gathering deep insights about user security from Azure Active Directory (and related technologies including SharePoint Online, OneDrive, Exchange Online).

 The graphic below shows Senserva’s solutions.
 The items above the blue box (Azure Sentinel and Log Analytics Workspace) are available for free to the community.
 The items below the same box are paid solutions provided by the company.

 One of the common challenges in Azure Sentinel is the development of effective queries.
-Senserva has provided a GitHub repository that includes Azure Sentinel Queries (written in KQL) and workbooks.
+Senserva has provided a GitHub repository that includes Queries (written in KQL) and workbooks.
 These contributions are provided for free to the community.
-If you are using Azure Sentinel, you should check these out!
-In the future, there are plans to add playbooks and alerts, and other content as would be beneficial for the Azure Sentinel community.
+If you are using Microsoft Sentinel, you should check these out!
+In the future, there are plans to add playbooks and alerts, and other content as would be beneficial for the Microsoft Sentinel community.

 The Senserva solution automates Azure Active Directory Security Configuration Management – Providing visibility into critical changes to configuration within Azure Active Directory.
-The solution provides insights into security aspects of Azure Active Directory (including users, applications, groups, service principals, conditional access, PIM – coming soon) into Azure Sentinel including custom queries and dashboards.
+The solution provides insights into security aspects of Azure Active Directory (including users, applications, groups, service principals, conditional access, PIM and more) into the Log Analytics Works Space or Microsoft Sentinel, including custom KQL queries and dashboards.

 While it is common to believe that Azure Active Directory is like Active Directory, there are significant differences between the solutions.
 Active Directory is primarily focused on groups and users and computers.
 Azure Active Directory is a different beast as there are new features available such as zero trust through conditional access, and it even has a full developer API available for it for use in custom application development.